Everywhere unbalanced configurations: Abstract

 \section{Abstract}

 An old problem in discrete geometry, originating with Kupitz, asks whether there is a fixed natural number $k$ such that every finite set of points in the plane has a line through at least two of its points where the number of points on either side of this line differ by at most $k$.
 We give a negative answer to a natural variant of this problem, showing that for every natural number $k$ there exists a finite set of points in the plane together with a pseudoline arrangement such that each pseudoline contains at least two points and there is a pseudoline through any pair of points where the number of points on either side of each pseudoline differ by at least $k$.
+Moreover, we may find such a configuration with at most $2^{2^{ck}}$ points, which, by a result of Pinchasi, is best possible up to the value of the constant $c$.